 When it comes to pregnancy, we tend to go the extra mile to ensure our personal health and wellness.
 And because our modern, western diets can leave gaps in our nutritional needs, many women have long-recognized the benefit that prenatal vitamins can provide for both mother and baby.

-While the iron, folate and calcium in your prenatal vitamin can help protect your child from the most common birth defects, adding a prenatal probiotic to your arsenal of motherhood must-haves can go a long way to help encourage the absorption of these nutrients, embolden your baby’s immune system and support you in the face of common, uncomfortable roadblocks that can occur during pregnancy and postpartum life.
+While the iron, folate, and calcium in your prenatal vitamin can help protect your child from the most common birth defects, adding a prenatal probiotic to your arsenal of motherhood must-haves can go a long way to help encourage the absorption of these nutrients, nurture your baby’s immune system, and support you in the face of common, uncomfortable roadblocks that can occur during pregnancy and postpartum life.